-The concept of succession has existed for centuries and refers to the transfer of title and rights over property through the customs and laws of distribution and descent.
-However, the specific process of succession can vary significantly between different communities and societies and is often shaped by cultural norms and practices.
-For example, in communities where same-sex marriage is recognized, the term "spouse" may include same-sex couples, while in societies that permit polygamy, the process of property division may differ from those that practice monogamous marriages.
+Succession has existed for centuries and refers to the transfer of title and rights over property through the customs and laws of distribution and descent.
+However, the specific process of Succession can vary significantly between different communities and societies and is often shaped by cultural norms and practices.
+For example, in communities where same-sex marriage is recognised, the term "spouse" may include same-sex couples.
+At the same time, in societies that permit polygamy, the process of property division may differ from those that practice monogamous marriages.